wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-python-flask-dr.md

 ### Handle the Form Post

-Add the following function to the bottom of your python file, to accept the POST request from the form:
+Add the following function to the bottom of your Python file, to accept the POST request from the form:

 ```python
 @app.route('/send_sms', methods=['POST'])